templexxx/tsc/README.md

 p.s.

-For macOS, the precision of system clock is just 1us.
+1. For macOS, the precision of system clock is just 1us.
 Which means delta within 1us is almost equal to zero.
+2. macOS will update clock in background.

-### Linux
+### Linux(1)

 platform: Ubuntu 18.04, Intel Core i5-8250U